Your Saucy Guide to Different Types of Sauces

-This red wine sauce translates to ‘wine merchant’ and is a classic red wine reduction and is typically made with Cabernet Sauvignon and usually accompanies a steak.
+This red wine sauce translates to ‘wine merchant’ and is a classic red wine reduction, usually made with Cabernet Sauvignon and is accompanied by steak.

-This type of sauce is basically garlicky mayonnaise.
+This type of sauce is essentially garlicky mayonnaise.

-Pasta lovers are probably no stranger to this type of sauce.
+Pasta lovers are probably no stranger to Alfredo.
 It’s rich with butter, heavy cream, and of course, grated Parmigiano Reggiano (Parmesan).
 Usually paired with fettuccine pasta.

 Eggs benny isn’t complete without a velvety Hollandaise.
 This mother sauce contains similar ingredients (eggs, vinegar, lemon juice, butter) as mayonnaise, but uses butter instead of oil and with different ratios.
 Think warm, tangy, yellow mayo.

 Basically a fancy name for cheese sauce, with béchamel as the base and cheese (Gruyère, Emmental, white cheddar or Parmesan) worked in.

 Commonly called peppercorn sauce; it’s made by crushing whole black peppercorns, then melting them in butter.
 You then flame Cognac in a separate pan and add it to the peppercorns, along with veal stock and crème fraîche.
 This type of sauce is usually served with beef steak, but can also be used for Pork Chops Au Poivre or Chicken Au Poivre.